However, there is one thing you must understand — being compliant does not mean you’re secure.

 Managing third-party vendors

-- Require all vendors to conduct regular security audits and security reports.
-Their security practices should be completely transparent.
+- Require all vendors to conduct regular security audits and reports.
+Their security practices must be completely transparent.

-- Ensure your vendors have a security strategy that aligns with your company’s practices, so they’re not your weakest cybersecurity link.
+- Ensure your vendors have a security strategy that aligns with your company’s practices to avoid them becoming your weakest link in cybersecurity.

 Encryption guidelines